TheWorldMyRemix/notes/README.md

 TW(MR) - Notes
 ==============

+### Vision Statement

+Because humankind must eventually reach its potential; and all people should be given the opportunity to participate in the process that defines that journey.

 #### Mission Statement

 The TW(MR) mission is to champion the sharing of transformative ideas; ideas that activate citizens to mindfully impact their micro and macro communities.